oakify/ngx-ackee-wrapper/README.md

 ```

 To track route changes, we get the router's events (an `Observable<Event>`) and we filter them to get only NavigationEnd types of events.
 If you want you can use NavigationStart instead.
-I personally prefer NavigationEnd so that we track only page that have effectively loaded.
+I personally prefer NavigationEnd so that we track only pages that have effectively loaded.